 It seems that tiny house movement is sweeping up the nation and home improvement channels and the trend is only growing.
-There is a tremendous interest in custom and prefab tiny houses, tiny house floor plans, DIY storage hacks, and decoration ideas for small spaces.
+In many areas, real estate prices are completely out of reach for young people and wishing to downsize empty-nesters.

 *Read here about amazing High-Tech and Eco-friendly tiny homes that are really affordable…